Leaf viewing is one of the easiest (and least expensive) ways to experience America’s awe-inspiring natural beauty.

 Upper Peninsula, Michigan

 Michigan’s state forest system is the largest in the eastern U.S., encompassing nearly 4 million acres.
-Take your pick from one (or more) of the Upper Peninsula’s twenty-plus forested state parks.
+Take your pick from one (or more) of the Upper Peninsula’s 20-plus forested state parks.
 Ash, aspen, beech, birch, maple, oak, sycamore, and tamarack are the stars of this densely forested peninsula sandwiched between three Great Lakes.
 The tranquil waters, ranging in color from azure to navy, visually enhance (and reflect back) the trees’ already brilliant fall colors.

 When to Go: The best time to take in the fall colors of the Upper Peninsula is mid-September to mid-October, with the peak happening in October.